How to Get Abs

 Stability ball roll out – Kneel in front of a stability ball with your knees hip-width apart and place your forearms on top of a stability ball with your hands clasped in a loose fist.
 Lean your weight onto the ball, brace your core and slowly roll the ball away from your body by straightening your arms.
 Extend as far as you can without allowing your hips to drop or your lower back to hyperextend.
 Pause, then bend your elbows to roll the ball back toward your body.

-Boat pose – Begin by sitting on the floor with your back flat, knees bent and feet flat on the floor.
+Boat pose – Ab workouts for women often include isometric exercises such as the boat pose, which is one of the most effective moves for abdominal muscle activation.
+Begin by sitting on the floor with your back flat, knees bent and feet flat on the floor.
 Extend your arms along the side of your legs so that your fingers are pointing at the wall in front of you.
 Contract your abs, straighten your back and lean your torso back about forty-five degrees.
 Hold this position for 30 seconds.
 For a greater challenge, lift your feet off the floor and adjust your shins until they are parallel to the floor.
 Balance on your bottom while you hold the boat pose.

 Russian twists – Sit on the floor with your knees bent and feet flat.
 Clasp your hands in front of your chest or, for a greater challenge, hold a med ball or weight plate.
 Lean your torso back about forty-five degrees, brace your abs and, keeping your back flat, begin to slowly twist from side-to-side moving through your full range of motion.
 Keep your feet anchored to the floor throughout the exercise.